-Preserving and protecting native wildlife through rescue, rehabilitation, and education at Humane Indiana's 29-acre Valparaiso facility.
+Preserving and protecting native wildlife through rescue, rehabilitation, and education at Humane Indiana's 29-acre Wildlife Center.

 our newest facility: Humane Indiana Wildlife (Formerly Moraine Ridge Wildlife rehabilitation center)

-Founded in 1997 by wildlife enthusiasts and rehabilitation experts, Humane Indiana Wildlife admits injured or orphaned animals and cares for them until they are ready to be returned to their natural habitat.
+Founded in 1997 by wildlife enthusiasts and rehabilitation experts, Humane Indiana Wildlife in Valparaiso, IN, admits injured or orphaned animals and cares for them until they are ready to be returned to their natural habitat.
 Last year, Humane Indiana Wildlife admitted more than 1,700 animals and released 867!

 In addition to rehabilitation and care, Humane Indiana Wildlife provides learning opportunities at our new education center and in the community.
 For more information please contact Humane Indiana Wildlife director, Steve Lakatos at (219) 299-8027 or email firstname.lastname@example.org.